Recurse-ML/lert/README.md

 1. GET /logfire/reports/
 2. Update the table of investigations

+## User creation

+Before creating the user:
+1. `lert` creates a template credentials.json file.
+2. Asks the user to enter their logfire read token in credentials.json (with a pop-up)
+3. Verifies that the logfire read token has been entered (asks the user again, if it hasn't)
+4. Sends a POST request to `/logfire/user/`

 ## Report View

 1. When a user presses enter, on an alert that has a "success" status and a InvestigationResponse.report field that's not None, they should enter a report view.